 Mechanical injuries and repetitive movements

 With over 100 different types of neuropathy identified the most common single nerve neuropathy is from injuries.
-Whether from a car accident, work related injury, or from repetitive movements that leads to damage, single neuropathies can cause a lot of pain and difficulty with movement.
+Whether from a car accident, work related injury, or from repetitive movements that leads to damage, neuropathy can cause a lot of pain and difficulty with movement.
 Carpal Tunnel Syndrome is an example of neuropathy that can occur from repetitive movement.
 Understanding proper muscle movements is part of the expertise of the chiropractic and rehab teams at LifeWorks Integrative Health.

 Long term side effects of infections are frequently overlooked, but the virus that causes chickenpox and shingles can lead to nerve pain and even nerve damage.
 Neuropathy is also a common side effect of HIV.
 Preventing neuropathy during an infection often comes down to quickly and effectively treating the infection so it is not damaging the body long enough to damage nerves.
 If nerve damage does occur there are treatment solutions that do not involve NSAIDS and narcotics.